EU to unveil 2040 climate goal with controversial 'net' cuts

 Another issue missing from the plan is a cohesive phase-out of fossil-fuel subsidies, which the EU climate commissioner Wopke Hoekstra has committed to do during his European Parliament hearing in October 2023, ahead of last year's UN climate summit in Dubai.

-While mentioning a coal phase-out, gas and oil are not mentioned.
-Thus, the exact timeline at which fossil-fuel sectors need to unwind or electrify remains unclear.
+As a coal phase-out, gas and oil are not mentioned, the exact timeline at which fossil-fuel sectors need to unwind or electrify remains unclear.

 The International Energy Agency has indicated that phase-out strategies are needed to move the fossil-fuel industry to change its investment strategies.